Christopher-Hayes/ask-ai/README.md

 - [x] Allow the response to be copied to the clipboard.
 - [ ] Add button to open settings from this extension.
 - [ ] Support different "modes" for different types of usage. (ie summaries, text editing, etc)
+- [ ] Add a "history" of prompts/responses.
+- [ ] Switch to Typescript with intermediate build step.

 ## Development